-Developing cloud based apps can be less complicated than one version of the app.
-The user does not have to regular update the app from the app store and a universal user experience and features can be provided to all users at the same time.
+Developing cloud-based apps can be less complicated than one version of the app.
+The user does not have to regularly update the app from the app store and a universal user experience and features can be provided to all users at the same time.
 This trend seems to be continuing to grow in 2017 and will keep on growing in the future.

 7) Greater Attention to Mobile App Security and Privacy

 With Apps collecting data about the users more than ever before, risks, vulnerabilities and security breaches are getting bigger than ever before.
 This is a great concern for app developers, and mobile app business owners who are worried about their apps’ performance and user data.